aws-samples/eks-workshop-v2/website/docs/security/role-based-acess-control/verify_access.md

 sidebar_position: 50
 ---

-Now that the user, Role, and RoleBinding are defined, lets switch back to rbac-user, and test.
+Now that the user, Role, and RoleBinding are defined, let's switch back to rbac-user, and test.

 To switch back to rbac-user, issue the following commands